fkohl04/framework-performance/README.md

 ![](./assets/DependenciesForPerformanceTest.png)

-The test setup is now simple enough for a comparison.
-But we also have to make sure that the test is meaningful by assuring that we are really measuring the performance of the service under test.
+The test setup is now simple enough, but we also have to make sure that the test is meaningful by assuring that we are really measuring the performance of the service under test.
 This performance shall not be influenced by our test setup:

 - The service shall not be influenced by the system it runs on

   If multiple services are deployed in parallel, make sure they are not influencing each other.
-Repeating certain parts of the test with an isolated deployment shows that this is not the case.
+Repeating certain parts of the test within an isolated deployment shows that this is not the case.
 A performance test consumes a lot computational power and memory.
 The system resources have to be monitored during the test to assure the system or computer is not overloaded.